Joey79100/trle-aod_animations/.github/README.md

 # TRLE - AOD Animations

+> ## **2022-11-05 - PROGRESS UPDATE**:
+>
+> ### Target engine change
+> - From now on, the **TRNG version** of this project is terminated.
+>   I might fix a few things here and there if bugs are reported, but support will end here.
+>
+> - The project will now be aimed at **TombEngine** exclusively (as planned initially).
+>   It will naturally rely exclusively on .WAD2 format.
+All animations that were not mine (legacy of The Dark Renaissance / The Lost Dominion) will be purged.
+>
+> I don't know yet if I'll make a new repository for the TombEngine version, or push it into this one and move the TRNG stuff into another repository.
+> I don't know yet when I'll finish this new version, but progress has started already.
+>
+> ### Animations progress
+> As you may have noticed, no new animations were pushed for a bit more than 1 year.
+This is because my 3DS Max free license has expired, and I'm not buying one.
+> I plan to switch to Blender, but I still have to learn how to properly use it, and the Blender <-> WadTool workflow.
+And for this I need some time.
+>
+> (note that all the rest of this readme file was written before this note, I haven't updated it yet)

 A **Tomb Raider: The Angel Of Darkness** based animation set for **Tomb Raider: Level Editor**.